Brandonyli/brandonleeJIPCAD.github.io/index.md

 }
 ````

-This code snippet below is used by the cartesian and implicit generators (after being called from the method above) to convert the general function input into a datatype that can eventually be converted into a C++ Std String in the correct C++ generator class.
+This code snippet below is used by the cartesian and implicit generators (after being called from the method above) to convert the general function input into a datatype that can eventually be converted into a C++ std::String in the correct C++ generator class.
 The parametric generator uses 3 modified methods because it must handle 3 function inputs.
 ````cpp
 antlrcpp::Any CFileBuilder::visitArgFunc(NomParser::ArgFuncContext* ctx)
 {